+The rewards for learning to play an instrument are endless.
+It is a process which stimulates mental and physical awareness, encourages discipline, and instills sense of accomplishment.
 For anyone at any age, we at Seattle Piano Academy teach our students far beyond the "basics" of music.
 Our creative and progressive approaches help build a strong foundation for a lifelong enjoyment of music.

-Jinhwa Chon, after having worked with students of all ages and levels for over a decade, founded Seattle Piano Academy in 2003 with the goal of providing a unique teaching environment where all students may have a chance to experience a fundamental understanding of piano playing at all stages of learning.
+Jinhwa Chon, Founder and Teacher.
+After having worked with students of all ages and levels for over a decade, Jinhwa founded Seattle Piano Academy in 2003 with the goal of providing a unique teaching environment where all students may have a chance to experience a fundamental understanding of piano playing at all stages of learning.
 Jinhwa encourages students to come with an open mind and a willingness to explore music far beyond learning to read notes, developing the skills to listen for subtle nuances in sound while developing an awareness of their entire body as they play.
 Jinhwa teaches students to decipher the subtlest differences in sound as they become aware of the physical sensations involved in producing that sound.
 She strives to help students acquire the necessary tools they need to appreciate music making for life.

 From the first lesson, students need learning tools that synthesize the physical aspects of playing the piano with the technical and mental challenges of making the sound "sing."
 In her doctoral dissertation, Jinhwa presented a fresh look at the fundamental pillars of teaching piano: fluidity and continuity of sound utilizing proper posture.
 Learning to play classical piano is a life long journey requiring patience, dedication, and, above all, awareness of the challenges, both physical as well as mental.
 With her passion for teaching piano, Jinhwa encourages and hopes to develop in all students an understanding of the beauty of sound, instilling natural approaches to playing the piano.